Balanced Budget Act of 1997: Overview

 The act changed key components of Medicaid that help to improve and expand Medicaid itself.
 The bill proposed a plan to get federal Medicaid savings, federally, in three areas.
 The bill also aimed to expand federal and state authority within the Medicaid system.
 The bill also established two new block grants to child health and to the states.
 These grants helped to bring in money to Medicaid systems for children and people in the states being funded to use to improve their Medicaid systems.

-It also created the State Children's Health Insurance Program which gives low income children healthcare coverage.
+It also created the State Children's Health Insurance Program (SCHIP), which gives low income children healthcare coverage.

 The law introduced what would later be named Medicare Advantage under the name Medicare+Choice.

 Savings

 The Balanced Budget Act aimed to earn federal savings within the Medicaid system in three areas.
 The gross federal Medicaid savings comes from three sources: